Last Updated on 2 March, 2021 by Veronica

 It should be noted that it is cheaper, but (this can be good or bad) the return is much longer since you have to make stops for people to come down and up, although if you want to come back sooner, you can get off and get on one that returns to the mainland.

-After the boat ride, it was time to eat, and of course, we’re in Argentina, so we’d been keeping an eye on all the barbecues in the area.
+After the boat ride, it was time to eat, and of course, we were in Argentina, so we’d been keeping an eye on all the barbecues in the area.

-They all look great, they had told us that “Lo de Negri” is the most famous, but when we finished the tour they were all crowded, and with waits of more than half an hour, so we asked the local people and they recommended us to go to “the island”, and we ate very well, barbecue with salad, dessert, pancakes with sweet milk and drinking Quilmes beer, a classic.
+So we asked the local people, and they recommended us to go to “the island,” and we ate very well, barbecue with salad, dessert, pancakes with sweet milk and drinking Quilmes beer, a classic.

-If you feel comfortable driving in Buenos Aires, the car is a good option, it is the one I use.
-But you can get there by public transport, both train, and buses.
+If you feel comfortable driving in Buenos Aires, the car is a good option; it is the one I use.
+But you can get there by public transport, both train, and bus.

 The train is called “Tren de la Costa” and departs from Retiro Station.
 It lasts about 50 minutes.

-The bus is number 60 and departs from Constitución Station, lasts about 90 minutes, check if where you are staying there is a stop of the 60.
+The bus is number 60 and departs from Constitución Station; lasts about 90 minutes; check if you are staying at a stop of 60.

-By car, you have to go along the Pan American Route to the North Access, Ramal Tigre from Autopista del Sol.
-If you go on a Sunday, leaving Tigre can be a bit chaotic, because at about 4 or 5 pm everyone leaves and a lot of traffic jams form.
+If you go on a Sunday, leaving Tigre can be a bit chaotic because, at about 4 or 5 pm, everyone leaves and many traffic jams form.

 What’s your favorite transport?